deity-io/falcon-platform-docs/versioned_docs/version-3/payments/usage/overview.md

 ---

-Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built DPSG integrations.
+Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built Deity Payments integrations.

 This section explains how to add your own.
-If you're new to DPSG, please read our [Key concepts guide](/docs/payments/key-concepts).
+If you're new to Deity Payments, please read our [Key concepts guide](/docs/payments/key-concepts).